Origin of the word carinderia

 Carinderias are close to Filipino hearts.

-At some point, a carinderia must have been part of a Filipino experience, whether as a student in the university, an employee of a nearby factory, a taxi driver having his midday break, or sharing great memories with friends on a weekend getaway.
+At some point in life, a carinderia must have been part of a Filipino experience, whether as a student in the university, an employee of a nearby factory, a taxi driver having his midday break, or sharing great memories with friends on a weekend getaway.

 A visit would be a welcome experience with that unique ambiance: the aroma of roasted barbecue, the noise of a TV display, or a radio show.
 Its unassuming vibe creates a relaxed experience while providing nourishment, so a repeat visit is an easy decision to make.